PREMKUMARDUDI/GitNest/README.md

 - `GET /repo/all` — Get all repositories
 - `GET /repo/:id` — Get repository by ID
 - `GET /repo/name/:name` — Get repository by Username
-- `GET /repo/user/:userID` — Get repository by userID
+- `GET /repo/user/:userID` — Get all repositories for user by userID
 - `PUT /repo/update/:id` — Update a repository by ID
 - `PATCH /repo/toggle/:id` — Update visibility for repository by ID
 - `DELETE /repo/delete/:id` — Delete a repository by ID (also deletes its issues)